alienchow/alienchow.github.io/content/post/sop_opera.md

 date = '2024-10-26'
 draft = false
-title = 'Debugging SRE #1: SOP Opera'
+title = 'Debugging SRE #1: SOP Opera' categories = ['Debugging SRE'] tags = ['sre']
 +++

 ## Reliability Theatrics Galore

-In recent months, I have observed several troubling anti-patterns carried out by team operations:
+Recently, I have observed several anti-patterns going on in teams:

 * Release engineer accidentally skipping a step during deployment causing an incident.
-* Hastily written, obligatory post-mortem reports with action items involving adding more steps to the standard operating procedure (SOP), to check the check that was missed during a check.
 * No one knew how to roll back a service because no one knew where the SOP was.
-* A service was penalised for not following a handful of the thousands of lines of security and reliability SOP.
+* Action items in the post-mortem reports added more manual checks to the ever-growing checklist

-The recurring commonality in all the above is the reliance on SOP.
-SOP has its place for basic sanity checks and release approvals, but it is increasingly apparent that teams have been using it as a crutch to weasel out of building scalable, long-term solutions.
+The recurring theme in all the above is the over reliance on Standard Operating Procedures (SOP).
+SOP has its place for basic sanity checks and release approvals, but several teams have been using it as a crutch to weasel out of building scalable, long-term solutions.

-An example would be the aforementioned incident caused by skipping a step in SOP.
-The resulting incident post-mortem had a series of follow-up action items that were merely adding on more manual checking steps to the SOP!
-This hasn't been a one-off scenario.
+Going back through the archives of hastily written post-mortem reports, it was increasingly apparent that many failed checks were "solved" by adding more manual checks to the SOPs.
+An organisation cannot sublinearly scale its SRE team if no time is dedicated to properly automate away toil.
 When I broached this anti-pattern with the relevant teams, the usual excuses were:

 > *"No time to automate, features come first."*

 > *"It's a one-off and won't happen again."*

 > *"SOP has been working for us, so there is no reason to automate it."*

-Most egregious excuse of all:
+The most egregious excuse of all:
 > *"Automation makes us ignorant to operations.
 We need to do it by hand to
 > to check each command with our eyeballs."*